-You can take the credit or the exclusion if all six of the following apply.
+You can take the credit or the exclusion if all five of the following apply.

 - 1. Your filing status is single, head of household, qualifying widow(er), or married filing jointly.
 But see Married Persons Filing Separate Returns on this page. - 2.
-The care was provided so you (and your spouse if you were married) could work or look for work.
+The care was provided so you (and your spouse if filing a joint return) could work or look for work.
 However, if you did not find a job and have no earned income for the year, you cannot take the credit or the exclusion.
 But if your spouse was a student or disabled, see the instructions for line 5. - 3.
-You (and your spouse if you were married) paid over half the cost of keeping up your home.
-The cost includes rent, mortgage interest, real estate taxes, utilities, home repairs, insurance on the home, and food eaten at home. - 4.
-You and the qualifying person(s) lived in the same home. - 5.
-The person who provided the care was not your spouse or a person whom you can claim as a dependent.
-If your child provided the care, he or she must have been age 19 or older by the end of 2004.

-6. You report the required information about the care provider on line 1 and, if taking the credit, the information about the qualifying person on line 2.
+The care must be for one or more qualifying persons. - 4.
+The person who provided the care was not your spouse, the parent of your qualifying child under age 13, or a person whom you can claim as a dependent.
+If your child provided the care, he or she must have been age 19 or older by the end of 2005. - 5.
+You report the required information about the care provider on line 1 and, if taking the credit, the information about the qualifying person on line 2.